Whatcom County profile

 The 20th century brought in more prosperous times with increasing national demand for the abundant timber and salmon.
 Fish canning operations were a mainstay of the Whatcom County economy.
 The towns of Whatcom, Sehome, Bellingham and Fairhaven joined together to form the county seat of Bellingham.
 Whatcom County is now a regional hub for northwest Washington.
 Bellingham is the biggest city (both by population and area) in the region.

 Agriculture is a steadying influence in the northern parts of the county.
-Today, Whatcom County produces the most raspberries of any county in the United States and is the second largest producer of milk statewide.
+Today, farms in Whatcom County make up 4 percent of Washington’s agriculture sales.
+Whatcom County’s agricultural production is diverse, with notable berry and milk production.

-The largest contributors to GDP in Whatcom County include manufacturing (especially nondurable goods), retail trade, real estate, and government.
+The largest contributors to GDP in Whatcom County include manufacturing (especially nondurable goods), real estate, government, and health care.

 Like the national economy, Whatcom County’s largest job-providing sector is in private services, making up a 61.1 percent share of nonfarm jobs.
-Following national trends and due to the recent recession, goods-producing jobs fell to a greater extent than private services, but has been gaining strength in the post-recession years.
-Private goods-producers supplied 19.8 percent of all nonfarm jobs in Whatcom County in 2018.
+Following national trends and due to the Great Recession, goods-producing jobs fell to a greater extent than private services, but has been gaining strength in the post-recession years.
+Private goods-producers supplied 19.6 percent of all nonfarm jobs in Whatcom County in 2019.

 Whatcom County is home to Western Washington University as well as two community and technical colleges.
 The university and colleges are in their own right major employers and Bellingham consistently draws a large student population which contributes to the local service economy.